ArcanePython/arcanepython.github.io/README.md

-# Welcome to the ArcanePython931 MSFS Land Art tutorial section
+# ArcanePython931 MSFS Land Art tutorial section

 Click topics in the above repository to find info about MSFS SDK scenery and small projects.